enasequence/ena-browser-documentation/browser/ena-record.rst

 Analysis Files
 ==============

 Display and download any associated analysis files.
-There are three ways to download read files:
+There are three ways to download analysis files:

 1. Using ENA File Downloader Command Line Tool
        ---------------------------------------------